Mikejo5000/vsts-docs-pr/docs/report/analytics/wit-analytics.md

 }
 ```

-In OData, you can nest ```expand``` statements.
+In OData, you can nest ```$expand``` statements.
 For example, you can write the previous query statement to display the project the iteration is part of:

     /WorkItems?$filter=WorkItemId eq 10000&$expand=Iteration($expand=Project)